-As we approach the middle of winter and the unpredictable weather that brings, there will inevitably be days when the roads and transport network struggle to cope with the weather conditions.
-When that happens some employees will find themselves unable to get to work and employers will have to deal with questions over pay and absence.
-In this blog we look at how to manage this situation and what policies you should have in place.
+As we approach the middle of winter and the unpredictable weather that it brings, there will inevitably be days when the roads and transport networks struggle to cope with the weather conditions.
+When that happens, some employees will find themselves unable to get to work and employers will have to deal with questions over pay and absence.
+In this blog, we look at how to manage this situation and what policies you should have in place.

 Does your Employment Handbook cover bad weather?

-At Backhouse Solicitors, we review the employment handbooks and policies of many new clients each year and we find that surprisingly few have policies in place to deal with bad weather.
-Our advice to employers is to take the time now to review and update your Bad Weather policy if you have one, or if not to put one in place.
-If you are unsure about how to start one, read the following article or pick up the phone and speak to one of our experts who can talk you through, in more detail, what you need to do.
+At Backhouse Solicitors, we review the employment handbooks and policies of many new clients each year and often find that few have policies in place to deal with bad weather.
+Our advice to employers is to take the time now to review and update your Bad Weather policy if you have one, or if not, to put one in place.
+If you are unsure where to start, read the following article or pick up the phone and speak to one of our employment law experts who can talk you through what you need to do.

 Creating a Bad Weather Policy